Runners knee recovery: an intro

 Who is at risk of runners knee?

 It’s a condition which tends to affect beginners, or those upping their mileage or frequency of runs.
+People who are training for events – half marathons or marathons – can suddenly experience it because they are increasing their mileage too quickly.

-is walking good for runners knee recovery?
+Is walking good for runners knee recovery?

-will running on a bad knee damage my knees?
+Will running on a bad knee damage my knees?

 Should you run with runners knee if it still hurts?